Clinical Supervision: What New Professionals Need to Know

 In Rhode Island, LMHC licensure requires:

-60 graduate credit hours from an approved program
+60 graduate credit hours from an approved counseling or counseling-related program

 Pro tip: Keep detailed logs of your hours, supervisors, and session topics.
 Use a spreadsheet or a tracking app to stay organized and ready for audit.